SkidFace/EnrollmentBadUSB/README.md

 Plug your device in, sigh in relief, and watch the magic happen!
 (Or, cry and watch it mess up if there is tweaking that must be done)

-If you have any problems or questons, don't hesitate to open an issue!
+If you have any problems or questions, don't hesitate to open an issue!